Flavor King inter-specific treesPrunus x salicina

 It is a naturally precocious variety and, assuming there are pollinator trees nearby, is likely to start fruiting in its 2nd or 3rd summer.

-Plumcots (which are 50% plum and 50% apricot) were first raised in California in the late 19th century by the famous horticulturalist Luther Burbank, however they were not particularly easy to grow.
-In the 1980s Floyd Zaiger of Zaiger Genetics started breeding plumcots and then further crossing them with plums.
+Plumcots (which are 50% plum and 50% apricot) were first raised in California in the late 19th century by the famous horticulturalist Luther Burbank.
+However it became apparent that although they were easy to create through cross-pollination, the resulting trees were not particularly easy to grow.
+In the 1980s Floyd Zaiger of Zaiger Genetics started breeding plumcots and then further crossing them with plums, and these more plum-like trees were much easier to grow.
 He registered the word "pluot" to describe any inter-species plum/apricot hybrid which was more than 50% plum.
 Flavor King was one of the most successful of these new hybrids.

 The variety name is sometimes mis-spelt as Flavourking in the UK.

 There is also some confusion about plumcots vs pluots.
 Since Zaiger Genetics had registered the word "pluot", other growers came up with other names for plum / apricot crosses.
 For this reason Flavor King is sometimes (and perhaps incorrectly) described as a plumcot.

 - Flowering group1

 - Pollinating othersPoor

 - Climate suitabilityWarm climates